datatrash/site/content/posts/shaving-retro-yaks.md

 date = 2021-01-26
 +++
 For the last few weeks I've been working on an assembler for the MOS 6502 CPU.
-The name I chose for it is then, unsurprisingly, **MOS**.
+The name I chose for it is then, unsurprisingly, [MOS](https://mos.datatra.sh).
 Now, you may be wondering why I'm building this.
 After all, the world needs another 6502 assembler like it needs a hole in its ozone layer, right?

 Well, no.